kiranharidas187/documents/src/docusaurus/docs/starting-a-session.md

    * Clear Status: to clear user status
    * [Give Whiteboard Access](#whiteboard): to allow a user to use the whiteboard
    * Remove User: to remove a user from the session

-> :::note
-To learn more, see [BigBlueButton Help](https://docs.bigbluebutton.org/support/getting-help.html).